When Someone Comes Out: Demonstrating Support and Acceptance

 Download a one page PDF that includes information about this learning session.

 Despite the progress made in acceptance for people who identify as LGBTQ+, the process of coming out can still be harrowing, especially at work.
-Leveraging PFLAG’s 50 years of experience as the nation’s original ally organization, this session will:
+To fit in and to feel like the belong, many LGBTQ+ people do not come out in many of the spaces where they spend the most time.
+Leveraging PFLAG’s more than 50 years of experience this session will:

-• Review LGBTQ+ terminology related to sexual orientation, gender identity, and gender expression as well as coming out, inviting in, and disclosure
+- Review LGBTQ+ terminology related to sexual orientation, gender identity, and gender expression as well as coming out and alternatives like inviting in, and disclosure;

-• Discuss the power that supportive families, allies, communities, and workplaces can have to create change for people who are LGBTQ+
+- Discuss the power that supportive families, allies, schools, communities, and workplaces can have to create change for people who are LGBTQ+;

-• Provide guidance on what to think about if you’re planning on coming out and ways that allies can demonstrate their support for friends, colleagues, and family who identify as LGBTQ+
+- Provide guidance on a few considerations to make if you’re planning on coming out and ways that allies can demonstrate their support for friends, colleagues, and family who identify as LGBTQ+; and

 Customized learning options available for youth-serving professionals.